 Certificate Revocation and Suspension

 The CP shall document the policy for certificate revocation and suspension.
-The CP shall include information on reasons for certificate revocation, who can request certificate revocation, procedures for revoking the certificate, publishing certificate revocation, and mechanisms a relying party uses to check for certificate revocation.
-The required mechanism shall align with the Certificate Lifecycle Management procedures described in ATIS-1000080.
+The CP shall include information on reasons for certificate revocation, who can request certificate revocation, procedures for revoking the certificate, and publishing certificate revocation.
+Note that the mechanisms a relying party uses to check for certificate revocation are also established by the STI-PA.
+The required mechanism shall align with the procedures as defined in section 8.

+[Editor’s note: this section requires more revision to align with the notion that the CA in the SHAKEN model wouldn’t be revoking certificates, but rather an SP needs a mechanism to revoke certificates. ]

 Certificate Status Services